Buckingham Nicks: Recording and production

-While still performing with Fritz, Nicks had attended San Jose State University, studying Speech Communication.
-Buckingham joined her at college, also managing to balance school and music.
-In 1972, the two continued to write songs, recording demo tapes at night in Daly City on a half-inch four-track Ampex tape machine Buckingham kept at the coffee roasting plant belonging to his father.
+In 1972, the two wrote a series of songs, recording demo tapes at night in Daly City on a half-inch four-track Ampex tape machine Buckingham kept at the coffee roasting plant belonging to his father.
 They decided to drop out of college and move to Los Angeles to pursue a record deal.
-Taking the Ampex tape machine with them, they continued recording songs.
+Taking the Ampex tape machine with them, they continued recording songs, including "Frozen Love", "Races are Run", and "Crystal."
 Nicks worked several jobs, as a hostess at Bob's Big Boy, a waitress at Clementine's and as a cleaning lady for her record producer, Keith Olsen, so as to support herself and Buckingham financially; they had decided that it would be best for him not to work and to instead focus on honing his guitar technique.
-It was not long before Nicks and Buckingham met engineer and producer Keith Olsen as well as the casual entrepreneurs Ted Feigin and Lee Lasseff.
-These two had owned White Whale Records and more recently started a production company called Anthem Records.
-Buckingham and Nicks played some of their music for Olsen, Feigin and Lasseff and the three were impressed with what they heard.
-Soon after that, Lasseff was able to secure a distribution deal with Polydor.
-Nicks discusses this series of events in an interview with The Island Ear in 1994: